zelang-dev/c-coroutine/doc/usage.md

 This document is included as a reference for porting **c-coroutine**.

-Note that there are a variety of compile-time options in `c_coro.h`, so if you want to use **c-coroutine** on a platform where it is not supported by default, you may be able to configure the implementation appropriately without having to make a whole new port.
+Note that there are a variety of compile-time options in `coroutine.h`, so if you want to use **c-coroutine** on a platform where it is not supported by default, you may be able to configure the implementation appropriately without having to make a whole new port.